AdaCore/spark2014/docs/lrm/source/packages.rst

                         -- State abstraction declared in the private -- part must have a Part_Of option. is
-          -- B1 is declared in this package and may be used in -- aspect specifications provided a part of Outer.A1 -- other than B1 is not accessed. procedure Init_B1
+          -- B1 may be used in aspect specifications provided -- Outer.A1 is not also used.
+          procedure Init_B1
              with Global  => (Output => B1),
                   Depends => (B1 => null);

           procedure Init_A2
-             -- We can only refer to A2 and not its constituents -- as its refinement is not visible. with Global  => (Out => A2),
+             -- We can only refer to Outer.Hidden_State which is -- a constituent of Outer.A2 if the subprogram does -- not also refer to Outer.A2.
+             with Global  => (Out => Hidden_State),
-                  Depends => (A2 => null);
+                  Depends => (Hodden_State => null);

        end Inner;
     end Outer;